Kishikawa1286/inulab-julia-boilerplate/README.md

 ## Update the Project

-1. Update `JULIA_VERSION` argument in `.devcontainer/Dockerfile` file.
+1. Update `JULIA_VERSION` argument in `.devcontainer/Dockerfile`.
     You can check the available versions on the [releases page](https://github.com/JuliaLang/julia/releases).

-2. Update Python versions in `.devcontainer/init.jl` file.
+2. Update Python versions in `.devcontainer/Dockerfile`.

-3. Update the Julia package versions in `.devcontainer/init.jl` file.
+3. Update the Julia package versions in `.devcontainer/Project.toml`.

-4. Update the VSCode extension versions in `.devcontainer/devcontainer.json` file.
+4. Update the VSCode extension versions in `.devcontainer/devcontainer.json`.